MagnivOrg/magniv-docs/docs/documentation/artifact-store.md

 # Artifact Store

-We now offer the ability to create a Redis instance on a workspaces.
+We now offer the ability to create a Redis instance on workspaces.

 In the future we will roll out an integration with `magniv-core` this way you can keep track of different metadata for each task that accesses the artifact store.